stub22/funcprog-ex/weather-svc/README.md

 This weather-svc serves brief summary weather forecasts, using information fetched from this [National Weather Service API](https://www.weather.gov/documentation/services-web-api)

-This software is written for Scala 2.13.
+This software is written for the Scala 2.13 platform.
 It has been tested with
  * JDK 11 (Graal-VM)
  * SBT 1.7.3
  * Operating System:  Microsoft Windows 10

 ### BUILDING AND RUNNING

-This project may be built and run using sbt.
+This project may be built and launched using sbt.

 One reasonable sequence to build and run is: